Anthrocon Standards of Conduct (v.3.6)

 Both Westin and Doubletree Hotel Housekeeping staff are required by corporate policy to inspect every room once per day, even if the room is not to be serviced.
 Housekeepers will not begin their rounds until 10:00 AM.
 Thereafter they will initially bypass rooms with "do not disturb" signs on the doors, but at the end of their rounds they must return to those rooms and will knock on the door.
 Attendees must allow housekeeping staff access to the room at that time.
 That means that even if the "do not disturb" sign is displayed, after 10:00 AM the room must at some point be inspected and serviced (if necessary) by the end of housekeeping rounds.

 Do not affix anything to the walls of any hotel or Convention Center, to the elevators, to Anthrocon signage, or to hotel room doors.

 Requests for room amenities such as towels and pillows beyond the number that is reasonable and customary for a single room will not be honored.
 Kindly bring such extra items from home if they are expected to be needed.

-The offering for sale of any merchandise at the convention may be undertaken only in appropriate areas of Halls "B" or "C" in the Convention Center; in all cases the sale will be governed by the rules applicable to those areas.
-It is illegal to sell any other merchandise or services in any other areas, including the Anthrocon "Zoo."
+The offering for sale of any goods or services at the convention may be undertaken only in appropriate and authorized areas of Halls "B" or "C" in the Convention Center; in all cases the sale will be governed by the rules applicable to those areas.
+Sales may only be made at authorized times, and by registered, authorized Dealerships or registered, authorized Artist's Alley participants.
+It is not permitted to sell any other goods or services in any other areas, including the Anthrocon "Zoo."